fbpx

 Ron Sellers (Florida State)

-College Football Hall of Fame – member of Super Bowl Champion team
+Member of the College Football Hall of Fame and Super Bowl Champion team

 Adrian Smith (Kentucky)

-Olympic Gold Medal in basketball – Naismith Hall of Fame
+Olympic Gold Medal recipient in basketball and member of the Naismith Basketball Hall of Fame

 Donald Sutherin (Ohio State)